22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Finally, the resort fees remain the same whether you book your room directly with the hotel or through an online travel site.

-Why Do Vegas Hotels Have Resort Fees?
+Why Do Vegas Hotels on The Strip Have Resort Fees?

 There are a couple of reasons that hotels charge resort fees.